 Changing causes of death

-In the early 2000s Māori and Pākehā faced similar health issues.
+In the 21st century Māori and Pākehā faced similar health issues.
 There had been a shift in causes of death, from communicable to non-communicable diseases.
 For both Pākehā and Māori, acute infectious, respiratory and diarrhoeal diseases and tuberculosis had given way to causes such as heart conditions, strokes and cancers.
-These chronic disorders, generally associated with old age, did occur in the past, but were more prominent in the 2000s because most people survived longer.
+These chronic disorders, generally associated with old age, did occur in the past, but were more prominent in the 21st century because most people survived longer.

 Proportions of non-communicable diseases causing death were changing.
 Public health measures were increasingly successful at reducing coronary heart disease and its risk factors.
 As a result, cardiovascular diseases were becoming less dominant causes of death, with cancers increasing in relative significance.

 Implications for policies and services

-In the early 2000s, most people survived into the retirement age group, and long-term ill-health requiring intensive hospital care occurred typically amongst older people.
+In the early 21st century, most people survived into the retirement age group, and long-term ill-health requiring intensive hospital care occurred typically amongst older people.
 Many middle-aged and older people required pharmaceutical interventions such as blood pressure medication, but their ability to cope with the physical challenges of daily life (often called ‘health expectancy’) was overwhelmingly reported as good, as in other OECD countries.

 The radical but long-term changes in causes of death have had major implications for New Zealand health policies.
 Many health institutions and services were designed for conditions prevalent much earlier in the epidemiological transition.
 Meeting emerging situations was likely to be a major challenge.

 Health expectancy is a measure of being able to undertake daily living tasks appropriate for a particular age.
-In the early 2000s Māori health expectancies in old age were close to those of Pākehā, but this was because their survival rates beyond late middle age were well below those of Pākehā, and only the hardy reached old age.
+In the early 21st century Māori health expectancies in old age were close to those of Pākehā, but this was because their survival rates beyond late middle age were well below those of Pākehā, and only the hardy reached old age.